ilyagr/jj/docs/config.md

 in the list are overridden by the settings from later items if they disagree.
 Every type of config except for the built-in settings is optional.

-You can enable JSON Schema validation in your editor by adding a `$schema` reference at the top of your TOML config files.
+You can enable JSON Schema validation in your editor by adding a `#:schema` reference at the top of your TOML config files.
 See [JSON Schema Support] for details.